kristine-kiki/KK39_Candles/README.md

 *   **User Authentication:** Full registration, login, logout, password reset functionality (via `django-allauth`).
 *   **Product Browsing:** View all products, filter by category, view individual product details.
+*   **Product Search:** Users can search for products by name, description, and category.
 *   **Shopping Bag:** Add, view, update quantities, and remove items from the shopping bag.
 *   **Secure Checkout:** Multi-step checkout process with Stripe and PayPal integration for payments.
 *   **User Profiles:** Registered users can view their order history and save delivery information.